Andros island is the second-largest island of the Cyclades, just 2 hours away from Athens’ smaller port of Rafina.

 The only way to get to Andros island is from Rafina port in Athens.
 You can take the bus from Athens Center or a taxi or book a Private Luxury Transfer from Athens Airport to Rafina Port.

 The ferry transfer to Andros is about 2 hours.
-You can book your ferry transfer with FerryScanner or FerryHopper, and get the best prices in the market with no hidden fees.
+You can book your ferry transfer with FerryScanner, and get the best prices in the market with no hidden fees.

 How to Get Around Andros